demellj/x11wmgr/README.md

    ]}
    ```

 6. **ChangeZIndex** - changes the z-index or priority of windows.
 Higher valued z-indices are on top of lower valued z-indices, however this only has effect when the window is moved to the visible list.
-This command has no visual effect until the RestackWindows command is invoked.
+This command has no visual effect until the Commit command is invoked.

    ```json
    {"ChangeZIndex": [